-15.4 Extension of Deadlines
+16.4 Extension of Deadlines

 The Program could extend deadlines on a case-by-case basis.
 The Program may decline to extend a deadline if such extension will jeopardize the Program's completion schedule or the schedule of an individual construction project.
 The aforementioned strictly applies to program deadlines or established program terms.
-Under no circumstance(s) does the faculty to extend deadlines apply to the established terms of time in any applicable federal or state law or regulation, or to the terms of times established in these guidelines to request a Program-based Reconsideration, administrative review and/or judicial review.
+Under no circumstance(s) does the faculty to extend deadlines apply to the established terms of time in any applicable federal or state law or regulation.

-15.5 Established Periods of Time
+16.5 Established Periods of Time

 Unless otherwise specified, all established periods of time addressed in this and all CDBG-DR Program Guidelines will be considered calendar days.
-On this matter, PRDOH, as grantee, will follow Rule 68.1 of the Rules of Civil Procedure of Puerto Rico, 32 LPRA Ap.
+On this matter, PRDOH, as grantee, will follow Rule 68.1 of the Rules of Civil Procedure of Puerto Rico, 32 L.P.R.A.
+Ap.
 V, R. 68.1.

-15.6 Written Notifications
+16.6 Written Notifications